Flexiana/framework/README.md

 ![Xiana logo](resources/images/Xiana.png)
 # Xiana framework

-Xiana is a lightweight web-application framework written in clojure, for clojure.
-The goal is to be simple, fast, and most important - a welcoming platform for web programmers with different backgrounds who want to experience the wonders of functional programming!
+Xiana is a lightweight web-application framework written in Clojure, for Clojure.
+The goal is to be simple, fast, and most importantly - a welcoming platform for web programmers with different backgrounds who want to experience the wonders of functional programming!

 It's easy to install, fun to experiment with, and a powerful tool to produce monolithic web applications.